imjoy-team/ImJoy/web/public/docs/getting_started.md

 some suggestions, other combinations are of course possible and be interesting for particular applications

-1. **ImJoy webApp with JavaScript or WebPython plugins**.
+1. **ImJoy webApp with JavaScript or Web Python plugins**.
 Such a framework runs without any installation on different operation systems.
 It is ideal for not too computational intensive task.
-Limitations are that WebPython is (currently) slower than native Python and that it doesn't support the entire Python ecosystem.
+Limitations are that Web Python is (currently) slower than native Python and that it doesn't support the entire Python ecosystem.

 2. **Desktop App**.
 Here you can all plugins types (JavaScript included).
 Further,